dulcetravassos/Covid-Hospitalization-Assessment/README.md

 This model uses all available variables for decision-making.

 **CNN_filtered**: Similar to the CNN model above, but only using the most relevant features identified by the DecisionTree algorithm.

+#

+### History

+All the main changes while developing the models are available on this repository.
+The history of the models include all its results.